anymod/guide/docs/guide/angular-js.md

 Either way works equally well, so you can use whichever method you prefer.

-You can use `Anymod.render()` by itself or with a callback or promise.
-See the section on [Anymod.render](/guide/global-methods.html#anymod-render) for more.
+You can use `AnyMod.render()` by itself or with a callback or promise.
+See the section on [AnyMod.render](/guide/global-methods.html#anymod-render) for more.

 ## Example